jgs8688/CyberSecure-web/README.md

-#  WebSure – Web Vulnerability & Malware Scanner
+#  CyberCage-web – Web Vulnerability & Malware Scanner

-WebSure is a powerful and user-friendly MERN stack application designed to scan websites for vulnerabilities, malware, phishing links, DNS issues, and more.
+CyberCage-web is a powerful and user-friendly MERN stack application designed to scan websites for vulnerabilities, malware, phishing links, DNS issues, and more.
 It aims to provide free, open-source web security analysis in a clean and intuitive dashboard.

 ## 🚀 Features